Skip to main content

 Shilajit may also be good for heart health.
 After administering shilajit to a group of lab rats prior to inducing injury to their heart muscle, researchers in a study published in Cardiovascular Toxicology found that the group that received the shilajit treatment had less heart damage compared to the group that did not receive it.

-10. May help boost muscle repair
+10. May help boost muscle recovery

 How to use shilajit